Academic Integrity

 What is the process for an accusation of a breach of this Ordinance?

-We recommend you read the ordinance & procedure documents in full, but here is a quick summary of the process:
+While we recommend reading the ordinance and procedure documents in full, here is a quick summary of the process:

-- The Academic Integrity Adviser (staff member responsible for academic integrity) must inform the student of the allegation and investigate the case, giving the student the opportunity to meet to discuss the allegation
+1. The Academic Integrity Adviser informs the student of the allegation and investigates the case, offering an opportunity for a meeting to discuss the accusation.

-- Students are given 10 working days to respond to the initial allegation and accept the meeting invitation whereby they can bring a support person with them, such as a Student Advocate.
-Meetings will take place without the student if there is no response or the student is unavailable
+2. Students have 10 working days to respond to the initial allegation letter and accept the meeting invitation.
+They can bring a support person, such as a Student Advocate, to the meeting.
+If there is no response or the student is unavailable, meetings may proceed without the student’s presence.
+(TUSA Advocates highly recommend students attend the meetings offered).

-- After the meeting (if taken place), the Academic Integrity Advisor will decide if the student did breach academic integrity or not
+3. After the meeting (if held), the Academic Integrity Adviser determines whether the student breached academic integrity or not.

-- Students will receive a determination letter outlining if the allegation was upheld or not and what the penalty is (if applicable)
+4. Students receive a determination letter outlining whether the allegation was upheld and, if applicable, the imposed penalty.

-- Students are also advised of the appeal process and given 10 working dates to submit an appeal
+5. Students are informed about the appeal process and given 10 working days to submit an appeal.

-If you receive an allegation of breaching academic integrity, make sure you visit the UTAS Academic Integrity website and read the Student Academic Integrity Ordinance in detail, and if you need support please make an appointment with one of our Student Advocates.
+If you receive an allegation of breaching academic integrity, we recommend visiting the UTAS Academic Integrity website and reading the Student Academic Integrity Ordinance thoroughly.
+If you need support, please make an appointment with one of our Student Advocates.

 Academic Integrity Mindmap